home-assistant-ecosystem/python-luftdaten/README.rst

 Python API for interacting with `luftdaten.info <http://luftdaten.info/>`_.

+This module is not official, developed, supported or endorsed by luftdaten.info.

 Installation
 ------------

 The module is available from the `Python Package Index <https://pypi.python.org/pypi>`_.

 .. code:: bash